Abdullah Cevdet

-Abdullah Cevdet Bey (9 September 1869 – 29 November 1932) was a progressive Young Turk intellectual and physician of Kurdish origin.
-He was one of the founders of the Committee of Union and Progress (CUP) and wrote articles with pen name of "Bir Kürd" ("A Kurd") for the publications such as Meşveret, Kurdistan and Roji Kurd about the East–West dichotomy and Kurdish awakening and nationalism.
+Abdullah Cevdet Bey (9 September 1869 – 29 November 1932) was a Kurdish-Turk intellectual, activist, poet, essayist, and physician.
+A Young Turk, he was one of the founders of the Committee of Union and Progress (CUP) and wrote articles with pen name of "Bir Kürd" ("A Kurd") for the publications such as Meşveret, Kurdistan and Roji Kurd about the East–West dichotomy and Kurdish awakening and nationalism.
 In his personal publication İctihad he pushed for the westernization of society, feminism, workers rights, liberty, science, secularism, and social liberalism.
 He was an ideologue of the CUP until 1902, when he became an opponent of the organization he founded as it embraced Turkish nationalism.
 In 1908, he established the Democratic Party, which merged with the Freedom and Accord Party in 1911.
-He was briefly active in support of Kurdish independence in the early 1920s.
+He was briefly active in support of Kurdish independence in the early 1920s before supporting Mustafa Kemal Atatürk's Turkish National Movement.

 Cevdet's literary career was defined by his antagonistic relationship with religious conservatives and constant press censorship.
 Due to his critical historical essays on Islam and Muhammad, he was taken to court several times over charges of blasphemy.
 He introduced to the Ottoman public Charles Darwin's theory of evolution and the Bahá'í Faith.
-Several of Cevdet's ideas, by Mustafa Kemal Atatürk's own admission, came to fruition as part of his reforms such as secularism, the shuttering of madrases, and the furthering of women's rights.
+Several of Cevdet's ideas, by Atatürk's own admission, came to fruition as part of his reforms such as secularism, the shuttering of madrases, and the furthering of women's rights.

 Biography

 Early life

-Abdullah Cevdet was born on September 9, 1869 (or 1867) in Arapgir, Malatya.
+Abdullah Cevdet was born on 9 September 1869 (or 1867) in Arapgir, Malatya.
 He was born to a family of Kurdish origin.
 He would always describe himself as a Turk of Kurdish origin.
 His father was Hacı Ömer Vasfi Efendi, a clerk of the first battalion in Diyarbakır.
 After completing his primary education in Hozat and Arapgir, he went to Harput with his family.
 He graduated from Ma‘mûretülazîz (Elâzığ) Military Junior High School in 1885.
 At the age of fifteen, he went to Istanbul to attend the Kuleli Military Medical Preparatory School.
 He graduated three years later and continued his education in the Imperial School of Medicine.

 Cevdet was initially a pious Muslim and received a religious education, but was influenced by Western materialistic philosophies which turned him against institutionalized religion.
 He thought that "although the Muslim God was of no use in the modern era, Islamic society must preserve Islamic principles".